 1964: The first date of a 29-date twice-nightly tour of the UK featuring the Searchers, Bobby Vee, and Dusty Springfield began at the Adelphi Cinema in Dublin, Ireland.

-1968: At the 10th annual Grammy Awards, “Respect” by Aretha Franklin became the first song to win for Best Female Solo R&B Vocal Performance.
+1968: At the tenth annual Grammy Awards, “Respect” by Aretha Franklin became the first song to win for Best Female Solo R&B Vocal Performance.
 Franklin won the award again each of the next seven years.
-Winners also included The Beatles whose Sgt.
-Pepper’s Lonely Hearts Club Band won Album of the Year, Best Cover, Best Contemporary Album, and Best Engineered Non-Classical Recording.
+Winners also included The Beatles, whose Sgt.
+Pepper’s Lonely Hearts Club Band album won Album of the Year, Best Cover, Best Contemporary Album, and Best Engineered Non-Classical Recording.

-1976: 10cc kicked off a 30-date UK tour at the Fairfield Hall in Croydon, London promoting their new album How Dare You.
+1976: 10cc kicked off a thirty-date UK tour at the Fairfield Hall in Croydon, London promoting their new album, How Dare You.

 1976: A Special “Leap Year” concert was held at London’s Roundhouse, featuring The Stranglers, Nasty Pop, Deaf School, and Jive Bombers.